splitcomma/pands-project/README.md

 Histograms to visualize spread of Sepal length among the three species.
 Columns to indicate y axis the count of occurrence in the data set for centimeter values.
 Iris Setosa shows a low standard deviation and significantly shorter length compared to Versicolor and Virginica.

-Sepal and Petal ratio created as a quantitative relationship between Sepal length/Sepal width and for Petal Length / Petal width.
-The two histograms are showing significant difference between the ratios for Setosa.
-Unique characteristics on standard deviation that is adverse for Sepal and Petal ratio.

 ![Histogram](https://github.com/splitcomma/pands-project/blob/main/images/histogram.png)

 Sepal and Petal ratio created as a quantitative relationship between Sepal length/Sepal width and for Petal Length / Petal width.
 The two histograms are showing significant difference between the ratios for Setosa.
 Unique characteristics on standard deviation that is adverse for Sepal and Petal ratio.